(c) Alex Karasoulos, some rights reserved (CC BY)

 What Is the Wild Ginger?

 Wild Ginger (Asarum canadense) belongs to the Aristolochiaceae family within the Asarum genus.
+Wild Ginger is native to North America.
 Wild Ginger is also known as Canadian Wild Ginger, American Wild Ginger, Coltsfoot.

 Leaf size: approximately 0 inches.